Anon-Planet/thgtoa/guide.md

 Therefore, to mitigate all these issues (as much as possible and as best as we can), this guide will later recommend two solutions: Using Tor and a virtualized (See [Appendix W: Virtualization][Appendix V1: Hardening your Browsers:]) multi-layered solution of VPN over Tor solution (DNS over VPN over Tor or DNS over TOR).
 Other options will also be explained (Tor over VPN, VPN only, No Tor/VPN) but are less recommended.

-### Your RFID enabled devices:
+### Your RFID enabled devices

 RFID stands for Radio-frequency identification[^55], it is the technology used for instance for contactless payments and various identification systems.
 Of course, your smartphone is among those devices and has RFID contactless payment capabilities through NFC[^56].
 As with everything else, such capabilities can be used for tracking by various actors.

 But unfortunately, this is not limited to your smartphone, and you also probably carry some amount of RFID enabled device with you all the time such as:

 -   Your contactless-enabled credit/debit cards
 -   Your store loyalty cards
 -   Your transportation payment cards
 -   Your work-related access cards
 -   Your car keys
 -   Your national ID or driver license
 -   Your passport

--   The price/anti-theft tags on object/clothing
+-   The price/anti-theft tags on object/clothin

--   ...

 While all these cannot be used to de-anonymize you from a remote online adversary, they can be used to narrow down a search if your approximate location at a certain time is known.
 For instance, you cannot rule out that some stores will effectively scan (and log) all RFID chips passing through the door.
 They might be looking for their loyalty cards but are also logging others along the way.
 Such RFID tags could be traced to your identity and allow for de-anonymization.